How to save on your car insurance

 Some of the biggest discounts include multi-vehicle and multi-policy discounts.
 Therefore, bundling home and auto insurance with the same company is usually cheaper.
 Paying your policy in full gives you an additional discount vs. monthly pay.
 Ask what discounts you are getting now and what other discounts are available, but not currently getting.

 Consider increasing your deductibles or reducing coverage on older cars

 The lower the deductible, the higher the premium so you will save money by raising your deductibles.
 If the car is financed be sure to check with your loan company to see if they require a maximum deductible limit.
 If you have an older car or is worth less than $5K and is paid off, consider dropping comprehensive and collision coverage.
-A rule of thumb is if your comp and collision coverage costs more than 10x the value of the car, less deductible, consider dropping this coverage.
+A rule of thumb is if the annual cost of your comp and collision coverage is more than 1o% of the book value of the car, less deductible, consider dropping this coverage.
 For example, if the value of your car is $5,000 and you have a $500 deductible the insurance company would pay no more than $4,500 if you totaled the car.
 If your annual premium for comp and collision coverage is $450 or more, you might want to drop the coverage.

 Go easy on optional coverage

 You’ve seen the commercials that advertise “accident forgiveness” or “disappearing deductibles.”
 What they don’t mention is those options often cost you more and they aren’t necessarily right for you.
 Watch the cost of rental reimbursement, GAP coverage and roadside assistance to make sure you feel the benefit is worth the extra premium.